Magnolia, our battery-electric vehicle, entering the track at Shell Eco-marathon 2018

 As a University of Michigan student engineering team, we work in the Wilson Student Team Project Center, a modern facility that gives us the space and the tools we need to create a world-class vehicle.
 Every year, we create an entirely new car, which requires detailed planning and tight scheduling.
 The vehicle is built from the ground up, with every component from the carbon fiber shell to the steering system to the electric wiring made in house, by students.
 This year marks a new direction for Supermileage: our goal is to compete with two cars with both an electric motor and an internal combustion engine.
 Last year was the first year that Supermileage competed with an electric car and we successfully completed our first in race run.
 This year we hope to get multiple runs with both of our vehicles.

 Our team competes annually in the Shell Eco-marathon: a high school and collegiate competition hosted by Shell Global.
-It is held in nearby Detroit, MI in April.
-The competition is held over four days and involves intense rounds of Technical Inspections followed by Indoor Track Testing, and finally a race down Woodward Ave.
+Shell Eco-marathon 2018 was held at Sonoma Raceway in Sonoma, CA in April.
+The competition is held over four days and involves intense rounds of Technical Inspections followed by Indoor Track Testing, and finally a race on the Sonoma Raceway track.
 The Eco-marathon consists of two categories, Prototype and Urban Concept, and allows for energy types ranging from gasoline to electric to hydrogen powered.
-This year Supermileage will enter in the Prototype category and race an electric vehicle and gasoline vehicle.
-The competition will take place from April 27th-30th in the Cobo Center and all the runs will take place on the 29th and 30th.
+Supermileage competes in the Prototype category and races an electric vehicle and gasoline vehicle.

 Want to learn more?

 Instagram – @umsupermileage